SanthiyaArun/Machine-Learning/README.md

 # Machine-Learning
-A repository that gives the learning of machine learning
+A repository data analysis using ML

 LINEAR REGRESSION :